gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ### 3. Playing with UI

-It had been a few years since I had [last made a project with a graphical interface](https://github.com/kanegaegabriel/battleships).
+It had been a few years since I had last made [a project with a graphical interface](https://github.com/kanegaegabriel/battleships).
 With the spark of motivation from having those thousands of 32x32 icons in hand, I felt like **coding a clone of Lunia's inventory window**.
 Here it is, in-game:

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/game-inventory.jpg)

 Although I'm almost completely sure Python is not the greatest tool for that, it is the one I am most comfortable with, so **I chose [Pygame](https://www.pygame.org/wiki/GettingStarted) as the graphical library**.
 I had tried to use it a couple times in the past, but never managed to build anything that looked polished enough, probably for the lack of general programming experience at the time.

 One common misconception is that Pygame is a game engine.
-It's actually way lower level than that: **Pygame is a set of Python modules built on top of [SDL](http://www.libsdl.org/)**, but, for my specific use case, it served mostly as a simple library that allowed me to draw images on certain positions a bunch of times a second.
+It's actually way lower level than that: **Pygame is a set of Python modules built on top of [SDL](http://www.libsdl.org/)**, but, for my specific use case, it served mostly as a simple library that allowed me to draw images at certain positions a bunch of times a second.
 And having to write code to make higher-level functions out of that is exactly my cup of tea.

-I first started taking screenshots of Lunia's inventory and modifying pixels here and there, like expanding the inventory slots to a single 8x8 grid instead of 7 separate 5x4 bags, simplifying the equipment tabs to only one and removing the currency altogether.
-After a while of getting a feel for Pygame, **I managed to make the item icons draggable, have them snap to the actual inventory slots, draw that cute hover effect and have a solid back-end for all of that: well-thought-out data structures to store inventory and item properties**.
+I first started taking screenshots of Lunia's inventory and modifying pixels here and there, like expanding the item slots to a single 8x8 grid instead of 7 separate 5x4 bags, simplifying the equipment tabs to only one and removing the currency altogether.
+After a while of getting a feel for Pygame, **I managed to make the item icons draggable, have them snap to the actual slots, draw that cute hover effect and have a solid back-end for all of that: well-thought-out data structures to store inventory and item properties**.
 It was at this point I realized I needed a big refresher on some Object-Oriented Programming concepts, which led me to one of [Raymond Hettinger's talks](https://youtu.be/HTLu2DFOdTg) - Hettinger has done excellent work as a Python Core Developer, and if you consider yourself an intermediate Python developer, I highly recommend watching [all of his talks](https://www.youtube.com/playlist?list=PLRVdut2KPAguz3xcd22i_o_onnmDKj3MA), which was exactly what I did in the days that followed: binge-watched them as if they were a Netflix show.

 <video src="{{site.baseurl}}/images/reverse-engineering-lunia/pygame-1.mp4" controls="" preload="metadata" loop="">
 </video>